retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Attendee Prerequisites

 - Working knowledge of Docker, k8s and AKS
+- GitHub ID with 2FA enabled

 ### Process

 - Recruit Coaches
   - Questions will come up especially during `Challenges`
   - Teams will sometimes need focused help and coaches are needed to scale
 - `Challenges` Concept
-  - Overview presentation and first setup takes most of a day
+  - Overview presentation and first setup takes most of day 1
   - Readme contains a list of ideas
   - Some teams will come up with their own ideas
   - There is a /challenges folder
     - Check in work in-progress
     - Encourage early PRs
     - Do NOT check in cluster config files!
+- See something, say something
+  - Encourage hack teams to report issues / bug
+  - Encourage hack teams to ask questions early rather than remain blocked
 - Stand ups
   - We generally do two stand ups / day
     - Keep them short and focused